WayneDW/WayneDW.github.io/_posts/2024-04-15-transformer-filter.md

-#### Conclusion
+#### Conclusion and Future Works

 * Positional embedding is not needed in transformers to approximate Kalman filter.
-* The predictions are not affected given permuted historical state and observation estimates???
+* The predictions are not affected given permuted historical state and observation estimates (TBD).
+* What is the motivation of the multi-head mechanism in attention layers?